Tesla Model S interior

 Discounting the even more futuristic Model 3, the Tesla Model S has one of the most minimalist interiors of any car on sale.
 There aren’t any physical buttons or knobs anywhere on the dashboard – thanks to the massive central touchscreen – and even the air vents are neatly integrated into the curved top half of the dashboard.

 Sadly, while the leather seats feel lovely and plush, the same can’t be said of all the Tesla Model S’ plastic trims.
-The glossy black plastic on the centre console looks pretty upmarket, but the flimsy drive select and indicator stalks don’t feel like they belong on an expensive premium saloon car and some of the trims on the doors and around the centre armrest flex more than those in a Mercedes, Audi or BMW.
+The glossy black plastic on the centre console looks pretty upmarket, but the flimsy drive select and indicator stalks don’t feel like they belong on an expensive premium saloon car.
+Some of the trims on the doors and around the centre armrest flex more than those in a Mercedes, Audi or BMW too.

 The Tesla Model S’ massive touchscreen makes the displays you get in other upmarket saloons feel a bit low rent, but it isn’t all that easy to use when you’re on the move.